Joeboy/PicoLV2/README.md

 ![An Ingen patch](docs/images/ingen-example.png)

 I'm not 100% sure if that's the right choice.
 The format seems cool, but Ingen itself is a bit painful to use.
-I don't have any better ideas.
+I should probably check out MOD pedalboard.

 In some cases a patch could just be a single LV2 plugin connected up to the input and output.
 It could also (at least in theory) be a full-on modular synth